 User-ID Configuration Requirements

-How does this method detect corporate usernames and/or passwords as users submit them to websites?
+How does this method detect corporate usernames and/or passwords that users submit to websites?

-The firewall determines if the username a user submits to a restricted site matches any valid corporate username.
+The firewall checks to determine if the username a user submits to a restricted site matches any valid corporate username.

-To do this, the firewall matches the submitted username to the list of usernames in its user-to-group mapping table to detect when users submit a corporate usernames to a site in a restricted category.
+To do this, the firewall matches the submitted username to the list of usernames in its user-to-group mapping table to detect when users submit corporate usernames to sites in a restricted category.

 This method only checks for corporate username submissions based on LDAP group membership, which makes it simple to configure, but more prone to false positives.